toshiHTroyer/CreativeShowcase/README.md

     *  Tailwind CSS is a utility-first CSS framework that will enable custom portfolio themes without external API dependencies.
 Its pre-built classes will allow CreativeShowcase users to customize their portfolio's appearance through an abundance of color schemes and layouts.
 The framework's container queries and grid system will be especially valuable for creating responsive portfolio layouts that showcase projects effectively on all devices regardless of screen size.
 * Passport.js (2 points):
     * Passport.js is a flexible authentication middleware for Node.js which will enable secure log in sessions in CreativeShowcase.
 It allows users to register and log in with a username and password using the LocalStrategy.
 Combined with express-session and MongoDB storage, Passport manages user sessions across routes and API calls.
-* Jest Unit Testing (3 points):
-  * Jest will help me test critical features of CreativeShowcase to make sure they don't break during development.
-I'll focus on testing user login/registration, portfolio creation, portfolio public or private settings, and project uploads which are the core functions users depend on.
-Implementing tests for these critical features will prevent bugs that could compromise user portfolios or cause data loss during the development process.

 ## [Link to Initial Main Project File](app.mjs)